-The Baltimore City State’s Attorney’s Office (SAO)—which is uncompromisingly committed to accountability, professionalism and transparency—continues to work towards a future where community confidence in the criminal justice system is restored; violent repeat offenders are held accountable; and communities feel safe.
+The Baltimore City State’s Attorney’s Office — which is uncompromisingly committed to accountability, professionalism, and transparency —continues to work towards a future where community confidence in the criminal justice system is restored; violent repeat offenders are held accountable and communities feel safe.